Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs: Methodology

-\textbf{Backward Pass}.
-The \emph{backward pass} is essentially the same as FP, but the search direction is reversed.
+\paragraph{Backward Pass.} BP is essentially the same as FP, but the search direction is reversed.
 Let $V_T$ be the set of verses in which at least one ngram in $T$ (identified in FP for target language $l$ and concept $f$) from target language $l$ occurs.
 We exhaustively search all concepts $c$ from the concept pool $F$ for high correlations with $V_T$.
 Let $C = \text{BP}(T, l)$ be the final set of identified concepts.
 If $|C|=1$ and $c \in C \wedge c = f$, this indicates the ngrams can only refer to the concept $f$ according to the bilingual context.
 Alternatively, if $|C| > 1$, this indicates language $l$ colexifies concepts in $C$ through ngrams $T$.
-For example, by performing BP on ngram `\foreignlanguage{russian}{рук}', we have <hand> and <arm> as two identified concepts, which indicates Russian colexifies <hand> and <arm>.
-Notably, since we consider ngrams instead of tokens on the target language side, this allows us to also find \emph{partial colexification}.
-For example, `\begin{CJK*}{UTF8}{bsmi} 天\end{CJK*}' is identified in FP when initializing the search for the concept <day> and we find <heaven> in BP since Chinese \emph{partially} colexifies <day> and <heaven> through the word `\begin{CJK*}{UTF8}{bsmi}天 堂\end{CJK*}' (heaven).
+For example, by performing BP on ngram `\foreignlanguage{russian}{рук}', we get <hand> and <arm> as the result, which indicates Russian colexifies <hand> and <arm>.
+Notably, since we consider ngrams instead of tokens on the target language side, this allows us to also identify \emph{partial colexification} patterns in BP, i.e., patterns that do not involve an entire word, but rather part of it.
+We show such examples in \secref{investigation}.

-We run FP and BP for all 1806 focal concepts in the English concept pool $F$ that have frequency between 5 and 2000 and for every language $l$ in our set of 1,334 target languages $L$ (excluding English: $1,335 - 1 = 1,334$).
+We run FP and BP for all 1,806 focal concepts in the English concept pool $F$ that have frequency between 5 and 2000 and for every language $l$ in our set of 1,334 target languages $L$ (excluding English).
 This allows us to uncover the colexification patterns in 1,334 languages.
-We formalize the relations of the patterns as an undirected graph, where each node is a concept represented by an English lemma and each edge indicates that at least one language colexifies the two connected concepts.
-Formally, let $\mathcal{G}(F, \mathcal{E}, w)$ be a weighted and undirected graph on vertices $F$, i.e., the concept pool, where $\mathcal{E}$ is a set of undirected edges and $w$ is an edge weighting (counting) function: $F \times F \rightarrow \mathbb{Z}_{+}$, which returns, for a pair of concepts, the number of languages colexifying them.
-We show the graph construction of \networkone in Algorithm \ref{alg:concept}.
+We formalize the relations of the colexification patterns as an undirected graph, where each node is a concept represented by an English lemma and each edge indicates that at least one language colexifies the two connected concepts.
+Formally, let $\mathcal{G}(F, \mathcal{E}, w_c, w_n)$ be a weighted undirected graph on vertices $F$, i.e., the concept pool, where $\mathcal{E}$ is a set of undirected edges; $w_c$ is an edge weighting (counting) function: $F \times F \rightarrow \mathbb{Z}_{+}$, which returns, for a pair of concepts, the number of languages colexifying them; $w_n$ is an edge record function, which returns all ngrams that colexify a given pair of concepts.
+We show the graph construction in Algorithm \ref{alg:concept}.